jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step15/README.md

 }
 ```

 There is an underlying assumption in the latest version of `ReadJDBC` - namely that all business types in `JBDTypes` have a "String constructor".
-This rule should be adhered to in any future enhancements.
+This rule should be adhered to in any future enhancements to JBDTypes.